California kidnap victim recounts ordeal on social media

 'HE TRICKED US'

-Asked whether the two were burned alive, Hannah answered simply, "Yes."
-She also said she was not at the house when her mother was killed.
-When asked where she was when the "fire went off," she replied, "On the road to Idaho."
+Asked if they were burned alive, Hannah answered: "Yes."
+She said she was not at the house when her mother was killed.
+Asked where she was when the "fire went off," she replied, "On the road to Idaho."

+DiMaggio, she wrote, had somehow rigged his home to "catch on fire at a certain time."

 Describing how she ended up separated from her mother and brother before her abduction, she said, "He tied them up in the garage," but she declined to give further details.

+NBC News reported on Wednesday night that according to newly unsealed search warrants in the case, police believe DiMaggio tortured Christina and Ethan Anderson before killing them.
+The documents show that a crow bar and blood were found near Christina Anderson's body, NBC said.

-DiMaggio and Hannah ultimately were tracked down on Saturday in the Frank Church River of No Return Wilderness in Idaho, about 90 miles northeast of Boise, after a group of horseback riders reported to authorities that they had encountered the pair in the nearby woods earlier in the week.
+DiMaggio and Hannah were ultimately tracked down on Saturday in the Frank Church River of No Return Wilderness in rural Idaho after a group of horseback riders reported that they had encountered the pair there earlier in the week.

-Authorities said DiMaggio was armed with a rifle and had fired at least one shot before he was killed by FBI agents in their lakeside confrontation with him.
+Authorities said DiMaggio was armed with a rifle and had fired at least one shot before he was killed by FBI agents in a confrontation.
+Preliminary autopsy results found he was struck by at least five gunshots to his head, chest and extremities, said Nathan Hess, the coroner for Valley County, Idaho.

 In the ask.fm posts, Hannah said she did not try alerting the group of riders that she was in distress because, "I had to act calm.
 I didn't want them to get hurt.
 I was scared that he would kill them."